 Ulcers also commonly occur in the lower part of the esophagus.
-This may be due to acid reflux associated with unnatural feeding practices, like high grain diets, that can lead to decreased pH in the stomach.
-Reflux of acidic fluids may also occur with gastric compression during intense exercise which might explain why so many racehorses develop ulcers.
+This may be due to acid reflux associated with unnatural feeding practices, such as high-grain diets, that can lead to decreased pH in the stomach.
+Reflux of acidic fluids may also occur with gastric compression during intense exercise, which might explain why so many racehorses develop ulcers.

-Ulcers in the glandular region of the stomach are considered rare by many veterinarians, but some researchers suggest that they may be more common than believed.
-These types of ulcers have been associated with the overuse of non-steroidal anti-inflammatories (NSAIDs) such as bute (phenylbutazone) and banamine (flunixin meglumine).
+Ulcers in the glandular region of the stomach are considered to be a different syndrome from non–glandular ulcers.
+These ulcers have been associated with the overuse of non-steroidal anti-inflammatories (NSAIDs) such as Bte (phenylbutazone) and Banamine (flunixin meglumine).

 Management Factors Associated with Ulcers in Horses

-EGUS is often considered a manmade problem because of the way we care for our horses.
-The most common management factors associated with ulcers in horses are:
+EGUS is often considered a manmade problem because the way we care for our horses contributes to the development of the disease.
+The most common management factors associated with gastric ulcers in horses are:

 - Intermittent access to forage